All Episodes

 And they kind of have to do that themselves.

-If you're familiar with that world, uh the alcoholic who knows they're having issues as an alcoholic, they want to quit, but not as much as they want the drink.
+The alcoholic who knows they're having issues as an alcoholic, they want to quit, but not as much as they want the drink.

-Uh, But I think I did answer the actual question.
+But I think I did answer the actual question.

-I think it went too far.
+I think I went too far.

 I can't remember.

-The coincidence of the fact that the large language model AIs became the sensation at the same time I was writing a book on reframes, is everything.
+The coincidence of the fact that the large language model AIs became the sensation at the same time I was writing a book on reframes is everything.

-Were you surprised that you could create something called artificial intelligence, just looking at the patterns of words that people have written already and nothing else.
+Were you surprised that you could create something called artificial intelligence just looking at the patterns of words that people have written already and nothing else?

-I'm not surprised.
+I was not surprised.

 I was not surprised by that fact, but I was surprised that we were there already.